A direct product theorem for quantum communication complexity with applications to device-independent cryptography: Device-independent cryptography with leakage

-\begin{proof}[Proof of Theorem \ref{thm:qkd-Hmin}] First we shall condition the conditional min-entropy bound from Lemma \ref{lem:virt-Hmin-2} further on $(T,A_T)$.
-Among these, $T$ is independent of $K^\A$, so conditioning on them makes no difference. $A_T$ is contained in $K^\A$, and uniformly random in $\{0,1,2\}^{|T|}$.
+\begin{proof}[Proof of Lemma \ref{thm:qkd-Hmin}] First we shall condition the conditional min-entropy bound from Lemma \ref{lem:virt-Hmin-2} further on $(T,A_T)$.
+Among these, $T$ is independent of $K^\A$, so conditioning on it makes no difference. $A_T$ is contained in $K^\A$, and uniformly random in $\{0,1,2\}^{|T|}$, with $T$ being of size $\alpha\gamma n$.
 Hence,

-Now notice that in $\rho$, $X_SY_SSTA_T$ is revelaed to Eve, so she may do some operations on her side depending on these. $\rho$ is thus related to $\vph$ by some local operations on the registers $X_SY_SSTA_T\tE$.
+Now notice that in $\rho$, $X_SY_SSTA_T$ is revealed to Eve, so she may do some operations on her side depending on these. $\rho$ is thus related to $\vph$ by some local operations on the registers $X_SY_SSTA_T\tE$.
 Hence by Fact \ref{fc:local-Hmin},

 Finally, to bound $\sfH^\eps_0(K^\A|K^\B)_\rho$, we consider the state $\rho'$, which is conditioned on the event $\clE'$ as defined in the proof of Lemma \ref{lem:virt-Hmin-2} instead of $\clE$ like $\rho$.
 They satisfy $\Vert\rho - \rho'\Vert_1 \leq \frac{2\cdot 2^{-8\delta^2\alpha\gamma n}}{\Pr[\clE]}$.
-The number of strings $K^\B$ of length that can differ from a given value of $K^\A$ in at most $4\delta|S|$ places is at most $2^{h_2(4\delta)|S|}$, which gives us $\sfH_0(K^\B|K^\A)_{\rho'} \leq h_2(4\delta)\alpha n$.
+The number of strings $K^\B$ of length that can differ from a given value of $K^\A$ in at most $4\delta|S|$ places is at most $2^{h(4\delta)|S|}$, which gives us $\sfH_0(K^\B|K^\A)_{\rho'} \leq h(4\delta)\alpha n$.
 Putting everything together we get,